ankitpokhrel/WooCommerce-Multiple-Free-Gift/readme.txt

 Other problems?
 Don't forget to check the [blog](http://ankitpokhrel.com/explore/) or contact through support forum.

 Please use [support forum](http://wordpress.org/support/plugin/woocommerce-free-gift-plugin) first if you have any question or queries about the project.
 If you don't receive any help in support forum then you can directly contact me at `info [at] ankitpokhrel.com.np`.
-Please atleast wait for 48hrs before sending another request.
+Please at least wait for 48hrs before sending another request.

 Please feel free to report any bug found to `info [at] ankitpokhrel.com.np`.